Anemia

-First question should be: “Is the patient producing enough red blood cells?“.
-This is why we check a reticulocyte count.
-If appropriately elevated, we can think about hemolysis or blood loss.
-“Hemolysis labs” (LDH, haptoglobin, and indirect bilirubin) as well as peripheral smear can help us differentiate the two.
+The first question is: “Is the patient producing enough red blood cells?“.
+This can be answered by checking a reticulocyte count and.
+If appropriately elevated, the differential shifts toward hemolysis or blood loss.
+“Hemolysis labs” (LDH, haptoglobin, indirect bilirubin, and plasma free hemoglobin) as well as peripheral smear can help differentiate the two.
 If the reticulocyte count is low or inappropriately normal (a reticulocyte production index can be calculated to assess appropriateness), then a lack of production is the cause of the anemia.
 This is usually due to a deficiency in one of the four things that RBCs require for production: EPO, iron, B12, or folate

 Iron Study Interpretation

 In Anemia of Chronic Disease, the inflammatory molecule hepcidin is produced by the liver.
 This prevents uptake of iron from the GI tract as well as iron release from the liver.
 This leads to low total body iron levels as well.
-This is an evolutionary attempt to decrease iron stores available to infectious agents in the bloodstream.
 With chronic inflammation, the liver uses its energy synthesizing inflammatory agents (such as hepcidin), and therefore does not generate as much transferrin, causing levels to decrease.
 The transferrin levels decrease proportionately more than the iron levels, causing a decrease in TIBC.
-Ferritin levels will be elevated in anemia of chronic disease, as it is elevated in all causes of inflammation.
+Ferritin levels will generally be elevated in anemia of chronic disease, as it is elevated as a non-specific marker of inflammation.

 B12/Folate and Homocysteine/Methylmalonic Acid